ejoseph89/social-media-activity-feed/README.md

 - If there is no text content, or an image file uploaded, the 'Post' button will be disabled - empty posts cannot be make.
 - At any point in the process of a making a post, the user can click 'Cancel' and close the modal and clear content.

-#### UX Considerations
+##### UX Considerations
-- I've kept the modal with the from to add the post at the most accessible location (for left or right handed people), towards the bottom of the viewport.
+- I've placed the post modal (form to add a new post) at the most accessible location (for left or right handed people), towards the bottom of the viewport.
 - Towards the top left of the screen is where the hamburget icon is, which will open the main navigation bar.
 This follows the common convention.
   - This menu can have general settings of the app.
 - To the right corner is a button styled as a profile icon, which can have more personalized settings - profile, preferences etc.